mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/sol-development/sol-architecting.md

 ### 4.5 Marketplace Modules

-Marketplace module with data in the database included in the solution should never be upgraded in the customer implementation, but always through a solution release upgrade.
-Otherwise this can lead to loss of data.
+Marketplace modules with data in the database included in the solution should always be upgraded through a solution release upgrade.
+They should never be upgraded in the customer implementation, as this can lead to loss of data.

-Example: A solution contains the Excel Importer module.
-If at any point the customer decides to update the module with a newer version rather than wait for an upgrade from the solution, the customer will later on run into merge conflicts.
-As soon as they would apply the upgrade from the solution vendor the team server will be unable to properly identify the changes from both sides for the Excel Importer module.
-If this merge conflict is handled incorrectly, data loss would be the result.
+For example, a solution contains a module like the [Excel Importer](/appstore/modules/excel-importer/).
+If at any point the customer decides to update the module with a newer version rather than wait for an upgrade from the solution, the customer will run into merge conflicts later.
+As soon as they apply the upgrade from the solution vendor, the Team Server will be unable to properly identify the changes from both sides for the module.
+If this merge conflict is handled incorrectly, data loss will result.

 ### 4.6 Clean Coding

+Mendix recommends adhering to the [Mendix Best Practices for Development](/refguide/dev-best-practices/) and having clear coding conventions.

+{{% alert color="warning" %}}
-In general it is recommended to adhere to [Mendix Best Practices for Development](/refguide/dev-best-practices/) and have clear coding conventions, but for solutions that will be adapted at the model level, this is even more important.
+For solutions that will be adapted at the model level, this is even more important.
+{{% /alert %}}

-The modifiable part of the model that will become editable is logically structured, well named and in which documents have a clear, single purpose.
-This will make it easier to implement, as well as to release newer versions and predict the impact of changes on existing solution implementations.
+You should ensure the modifiable part of the model that will become editable is logically structured and well named and that the documents have a clear single purpose.
+This will make it easier to implement as well as to release newer versions and predict the impact of changes on existing solution implementations.

 ### 4.7 Security